cjphawes/green-unity-project-1/README.md

 **Hello Fellow Coders!**

 Welcome to Hand in Hand, a volunteering hub for everyone's volunteering wants and needs.
-This project targets anyone who is willing to volunteer to help society and the planet as a whole in any aspect, either being location or type of volunteering.
+This project targets anyone who is willing to volunteer to help society and the planet as a whole, this being by location or type of volunteering.

-This website aims to aid not only avid volunteers but also newbies who want to start their volunteering journey!
-The website does this by offering various opportunities both globally or locally (based in the UK).
-As well as being able to sign-up for up to date information and news on new opportunities to volunteer for.
+This website aims to aid, not only avid volunteers but, newbies who want to start their volunteering journey!
+The website does this by offering various opportunities both globally or locally (based in the UK) and being able to sign-up for up to date information and news on new opportunities to volunteer for.

 Here is a quick look at my website on a variety of device widths.